garretthaas/plant-type/README.md

 # Plant Type
 My current typography boilerplate.
 Intentionally bare with room to grow.
-- Sizes translate from Sketch app
+- Sizes translate from Sketch app by default, but they don't have to.
 - Convert to easy-to-read REMs
 - 25px = 2.5rem.